aseifeln/CBR-Manager/README.md

 5) Run "npx sequelize-cli db:migrate" to let Sequelize create the database tables for you.

-6) (Optional) Run "npx sequelize-cli db:seed:all" to load the tables with the provided stock data.
+6) (Optional) Run "npx sequelize-cli db:seed --seed /seeders/demo3" to load the tables with the provided stock data.

 ### Enabling Google Maps Feature ###